O. V. Bolkhovskaya*, A. A. Maltsev*, L. Lo Presti**, F. Sellone**

 power is solved for the case where only few samples are

-collected, hereafter referred as
+collected, hereafter referred as small sample case.

 In spite of the fact that the distribution function of the